-In May 2012, a NASA satellite passed over a shallow waters of the Indian Ocean (Woolford-Gibbon, Durkin 2017).
+In May 2012, a NASA satellite passed over shallow waters of the Indian Ocean (Woolford-Gibbon, Durkin 2017).
 It sent back images of a chain of largely submerged objects running between Sri Lanka and India (Ibid.).
 The NASA image analyst, Marc D’Antonio, describes it as “a string of pearls between two islands” (Ibid.).
-Similarly, the archaeologist, Chelsea Rose compares it to a rocky jetty but pretty bigger (Ibid.).
-On closer analysis of the satellite image investigators calculate the line of rock is over thirty kilometres long (Ibid.).
+Similarly, the archaeologist, Chelsea Rose compares it to “a rocky jetty but pretty bigger” (Ibid.).
+On closer analysis of the satellite image investigators calculate the line of rocks is over thirty kilometres long (Ibid.).
 What makes the image especially intriguing is that the displayed rocks are located in the area of sea, mentioned in an ancient Indian Sanskrit epic, which also refers to a mythical bridge (Ibid.).

 The Way of Rama

 The Indian Sanskrit epic is known as Ramayana.
 It literally means the ‘Way of Rama’ and constitutes one of the great epics of India, of which the other is known as Mahabharata (Van Nooted 2000:xiii).
 Both epics had originated from folk tales and belong to the so-called Smriti scriptures (The Editors of Encyclopaedia Britannica 2020).
 Such writings encompass Hindu stories originally passed down by oral tradition (Ibid.).
 Ramayana is generally believed to have been written by the sage-poet Valmiki, between the fifth century BC and first century AD (Basu 2016).